Heismanish/chopper-notes/README.md

 ## Getting Started

-To run Yagami on your local machine, follow these steps:
+To run Chopper notes on your local machine, follow these steps:

 1. Clone the repository to your local machine: